-1 Yes No 1 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that Х asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment?
-If "yes," please complete the following: 1 First or only early decision plan closing date 1 First or only early decision plan notification date 1 Other early decision plan closing date 1 Other early decision plan notification date
+Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment? х If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date t c i F that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment?
+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment?
+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date

-C21 For the Fall 2015 entering class:

-C21 Number of early decision applications received by your institution

-C21 Number of applicants admitted under early decision plan

-C21 Please provide significant

-Early action

-C22 Yes No

-C22 Do you have a nonbinding early action plan whereby students are

-notified of an admission decision well in advance of the regular

-notification date but do not have to commit to attending your Х

-college?

-C22 If "yes," please complete the following:

-C22 Early action closing date

-C22 Early action notification date
+C21 Other early decision plan notification date C21 C21 For the Fall 2017 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: C 22 C22 Early action Yes No C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+Yes No X

-C22 Is your early action plan a "restrictive" plan under which you limit stude ents from applying to other early plans
+C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

-C22 Is your early action plan a "restrictive" plan un

-C22 Yes

-C22 Yes
+C22 Yes No C22